Check back this summer for more details. Updated 12.2.25

 Bullhead City Master Gardeners

 The Bullhead City Master Gardeners will be offering a workshop on how to plant your Operation Cool Shade trees and other desert-adapted plants.
-It will be on Thursday, October 20 from 2 p.m. until 4 p.m. at the Mohave County Library, Bullhead City branch, 1170 Hancock Road.
+Workshop will be held on Thursday, October 16 from 2:00 p.m. until 4:00 p.m. at Mohave Community College, Bullhead City Campus, Room #201, 3400 Highway 95.

 Whether you are new to the area or just need a refresher course, this program will cover what you need to know to successfully plant and grow your native and non-native trees and shrubs.